wilsonliaows/docs/formulas/array-list-formulas.md

 ---

 # Lists and hashes
 When you work with formulas and repeating structures, there are 2 key data structures you need to understand: arrays (lists) and hashes.
+Take note that most formulas will return an error and stop the job if it tries to operate on nulls (expressed as `nil` in Ruby), except for `present?`, `presence` and `blank?`.

 You can refer to the complete Ruby documentation for arrays (lists) [here](https://ruby-doc.org/core-2.2.0/Array.html) as well as the Ruby documentation for hashes [here](https://docs.ruby-lang.org/en/2.0.0/Hash.html).